AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 those proposed in this repository, it is crucial to make the same changes to `Fancy_Augmentation_for_Classification/configs/efficientnet/Your_test_EfficientNet_B4.py`.
 Particular attention is paid to the number of classes, the name of the classes, the Data Pipeline, the Dataset configs: make sure they are like those set in the train phase(If any changes were made to it).

-In any case, you have to insert in `Fancy_Augmentation_for_Classification/configs/efficientnet/Your_test_EfficientNet_B4.py` the path corresponding to the epoch on which you want to test (file `.pth`), and the paths of your dataset: the same inserted in the training phase, at training, val and test sets.
+In any case, you have to insert in `Fancy_Augmentation_for_Classification/configs/efficientnet/Your_test_EfficientNet_B4.py` the path corresponding to the epoch on which you want to test the model (file `.pth`, in line with the entry checkpoint), and the paths of your dataset: the same inserted in the training phase, at training, val and test sets.
-Therefore, once you have made sure of what has been explained above, you can proceed to test the model trained on the test set.
+Therefore, once you have made sure of what has been explained above, you can proceed to test the model on the test set.

-Assuming that all setups needed in this phase have already been done in the training phase, run the following block to calculate the average accuracy top-1 across all test images (Ex: with the checkpoint saved at epoch 142):
+Assuming the right changes, as explained above, have been made to `Your_test_EfficientNet_B4.py`, run the following block to calculate the average accuracy top-1 across all test images (Ex: with the checkpoint saved at epoch 142):
 ```
 cd mmclassification
 python tools/test.py /.../Fancy_Augmentation_for_Classification/configs/efficientnet/Your_test_EfficientNet_B4.py \